The House of Eliott: Production

 The House of Eliott is usually cited as the last major BBC drama series to have the majority of its interior sequences recorded at BBC Television Centre using the multi-camera production method.
 By the time the series came to an end in 1994, this video production method had been abandoned for drama series (other than soap operas) in favour of shooting using the single-camera setup, either on film, or on the increasingly lightweight video cameras that were becoming available.

 Some scenes were shot at Clifton Hill House and Goldney Hall university halls of residence in Bristol; while many were filmed in Cheltenham, Gloucestershire.
 The exterior of the house is situated at 24 Berkeley Square, Bristol.
 Holes made by the 'House of Eliott' sign still remain on the wall to the left of the front door.
 Colston Hall was also used.

 Cast

 Judy Campbell, Phyllis Calvert, James Cosmo, Eileen Davies, Minnie Driver, Amanda Mealing, Sheila Gish.
 Jessica Hynes and Phyllida Law, are among those who appeared in one or two episodes.

-DVD release
+Home media

 All three series of The House of Eliott are available on DVD for regions 1, 2 and 4 DVD and distributed by Acorn Media UK.
 They were released in 2004, 2006 and 2007 respectively.